Equivalences of LLT polynomials via lattice paths: Partition Swapping Algorithm

-Running this algorithm from from a singleton path on the boundary, we call the sequence of path segments that are traversed the {\em{walk}} starting from that boundary path.
-These walks satisfies some straightforward properties. \begin{lem} The walk cannot enter a loop.
-In particular, the walk must terminate at the top or bottom boundaries. \end{lem} \begin{proof} Note that from the rules in (\ref{eq:rules}), if we are at a face where our walk changes color and we know how we exit the face, then we know along what path segment we must have entered.
-So if we are on a path segment in a loop, then the path segment previous in the walk must also be in the loop as it is the only way to get to the current path segment.
+We call the sequence of path segments that are traversed when running this algorithm starting from a singleton path on the boundary the {\em{walk}} starting from that boundary path.
+These walks satisfy some straightforward properties. \begin{lem} The walk cannot enter a loop.
+In particular, the walk must terminate at either the top or bottom boundaries. \end{lem} \begin{proof} Note that from the rules in (\ref{eq:rules}), if we are at a face where our walk changes color and we know how we exit the face, then we know along which path segment we must have entered.
+If we are on a path segment in a loop then the previous path segment in the walk must also be in the loop, as it is the only way to get to the current path segment.
 Continuing this, we see that every previous path segment must be in the loop.
-But this contradicts that we started at the boundary. \end{proof} \begin{lem} If we begin the walk at a red path on the top boundary, it will terminate at either a red path on the bottom boundary or a blue path on the top boundary.
-Similarly, if we begin at a blue path on the bottom boundary, the walk will terminate at either a red path on the bottom boundary or a blue path at the top boundary. \end{lem} \begin{proof} Suppose we begin at a red path at the top boundary traveling backward.
-At each step of this procedure we alternate direction of travel and color, so we will always be traveling forward on blue paths and backwards on red paths.
-By the previous Lemma, the walk must end on the boundary.
-If it ends at the top boundary, we must be traveling forward and thus be on a blue path.
-If it ends on the bottom boundary, we must be traveling backward along a red path.
-A similar argument works if we began on a blue path at the bottom boundary. \end{proof}
+But this contradicts that the walk starts on the boundary. \end{proof} \begin{lem} If we begin the walk at a red path on the top boundary, it will terminate following either a red path segment on the bottom boundary or a blue path segment on the top boundary.
+Similarly, if we begin at a blue path on the bottom boundary, the walk will terminate following either a red path segment on the bottom boundary or a blue path segment on the top boundary. \end{lem} \begin{proof} Suppose we begin at a red path on the top boundary traveling backward.
+At each step of this procedure, we alternate the direction of travel and color, so we will always travel forward on blue path segments and backward on red path segments.
+By Lemma \ref{lem:end}, the walk must end on the boundary.
+If it ends on the top boundary, we must be traveling forward, and thus be on a blue path segment.
+If it ends on the bottom boundary, we must be traveling backward along a red path segment.
+A similar argument works if we begin at a blue path on the bottom boundary. \end{proof}

-Now we repeat this procedure for every singleton red path at the top boundary path and every singleton blue path at the bottom boundary.
+We will repeat this procedure starting from every singleton red path on the top boundary and every singleton blue path on the bottom boundary.
 In our example, we have

 where we highlight all the traversed path segments.
-From the rules given in \eqref{eq:rules}, it is easy to see that \begin{lem} If we start this procedure at two different points on the boundary, then the walks for each cannot cross (although they may touch at a corner). \end{lem}
+The following lemma is a direct consequence of the rules given in \eqref{eq:rules}. \begin{lem} If we start this procedure at two different points on the boundary, then the walks for each cannot cross (although they may touch at a corner). \end{lem}